cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

     | Primary key: id                                                       |
     +---------------+----------+--------------+-----------------------------+

 This is not yet the final **employee** table!
-We will add additional columns to the table when we address the relationships that **employee** participates in.
+We will add additional columns to the table when we address the relationships that the **employee** entity participates in.

 Weak entities
 -------------